hmarthinsen/coactor/README.md

 - An actor should know its own address and its children's addresses.
 - The scheduling is cooperative multitasking.
 - There is one scheduler per thread.
-- The system will start with a certain number of schedulers (parameter?).
+- The system will start with a certain number of schedulers (parameter).
 - There is no limit to how many actors may be assigned to a scheduler.
 - Actor state is isolated from other actors.
 - Need to have timeout functionality when waiting for messages.